 Does the fire department provide CPR and First Aid classes?

 The Colorado Springs Fire Department does not offer certification classes in CPR or First Aid.
-Agencies to contact are Southwest CPR or the Pikes Peak Red Cross.
+Contact the Pikes Peak Chapter of the American Red Cross to see if they can assist you.

 Do you give fire extinguisher training?